-STUDYING FURTHER MATHS AT WOODBRIDGE
+STUDYING FURTHER MATHS

-Students wishing to study further mathematics will need at least 6 GCSEs at grade 6 or above, including mathematics at grade 8 and above, and will also need to select mathematics A level as well, though this will be taught in a separate set to the A level mathematicians.
+Students wishing to study Further Mathematics should have grade 8 or above in Mathematics, and will also need to select Mathematics A level as well, though this will be taught in a separate set from the A level mathematicians.
+In our experience, a GCSE grade 9 has proven to be a better indicator of success at A level.